 2. Counting Sheep Puts You to Sleep

-Obviously, most of us suffering from insomnia don’t actually count woolly creatures to bring on sleep.
+Obviously, most of us suffering from insomnia don’t count woolly creatures to bring on sleep.
 What we may think is helpful, though, is repetitive mental activity.
 The problem is that our minds take off on flights of fancy.
 That’s why we’re so darned creative!
 If you struggle to contain your thoughts while trying to pull yourself to sleep, it’s time to try a different approach.

 3. You Require Less Sleep as You Age